tp-1000/LiveLoad/README.markdown

-## Currently underdevelopment.
-Come back soon or step through commits for working version.
-Status -- Should have made another branch, proof of concept done, now reworking project.
-#### A simple server that provides basic live-reloading
+### A simple server that provides basic live-reloading

-1) From commandline run and pass directory to watch
+1) From commandline run jar and pass directory to watch
        `$java -jar LiveLoad-1.0.0.jar  aProject/dir/`

 2) Request project html file from the server